kburchfiel/pfn/README.md

 ### Online Visualizations (Work in progress)

 In this section, you'll learn how to use the Dash and Plotly libraries to create interactive online dashboards.
+The [PFN_Dash_App_Demo](https://github.com/kburchfiel/pfn/tree/main/Online_Visualizations/PFN_Dash_App_Demo) subfolder contains the source code for the main Dash app created within this section; that app [is hosted online here](https://pfndashappdemo-ymc7cs3r5q-uc.a.run.app/).
+This Dash project provides examples of both simple and more complex dashboards, including ones that make use of the powerful dash-pivottable package.

+For a more barebones template that incorporates Flask-Login and Dash pages functionality (and nothing else), visit the [Simple_App_With_Login](https://github.com/kburchfiel/pfn/tree/main/Online_Visualizations/Simple_App_With_Login) section; its corresponding Dash app [can be found here](https://simpleappwithlogin-dsmxn3zfoq-uc.a.run.app/).

 ## Part 6: [Appendix](https://github.com/kburchfiel/pfn_2/tree/main/Appendix)